minh-ton/simple-deep-research/README.md

 The agent will start the research process by requesting a research query.
 You'll also need to answer several follow-up questions to refine the research focus.
 The agent will then execute the research workflow.
 The final report will be saved in your project directory, specifically under the `research.md` file.

 ## Configuring The Agent
-You can modify the agent's behaviors by altering the values in the `constant-config.json` file.
-Here's a brief explanation of the constants:
+You can tweak the agent's configuration by editing the `constant-config.json` file.
+Here's a brief explanation of the settings:
 ```
 "RESEARCH_DEPTH_LIMIT": 5,               // Maximum iterations to deepen research.
 "MAXIMUM_FOLLOWUP_QUESTIONS": 5,         // Maximum follow-up questions generated.